 How can I learn more about getting involved?

 We will be hosting an information session on Sunday, Sept.
 7 (location TBD) at 8:30 p.m. with presentations from senior staff members, as well as an open house on Tuesday, Sept.
 2 at 7 p.m.
 Check back here or like our Facebook page to receive updates.

 What positions are available at The Hoya?

-The Hoya has two divisions: Editorial and Publishing.
-The Editorial Division, headed by the Editor-in-Chief, is responsible for the content of the newspaper.
-The Publishing Division, run by the General Manager, is responsible for the business operations of the newspaper.
-Editorial sections offer entry-level positions in news, opinion, sports, The Guide (the arts and lifestyle magazine), copy, photography, layout, multimedia and our blogs — 4E.
+The Hoya has two divisions: editorial and publishing.
+The editorial division, headed by the editor-in-chief, is responsible for producing the newspaper.
+The publishing division, run by the general manager, is responsible for the business operations of the newspaper.
+Editorial sections offer entry-level positions in News, Opinion, Sports, The Guide (the arts and lifestyle magazine), copy, photography, layout, multimedia and our blogs — 4E.
 Publishing departments offer entry-level positions in sales, accounting, corporate development, personnel, technology and marketing.
 Click here for more details on each section and department.

 What is the difference between columnist applications and regular applications?
 If I’ve missed the columnist application deadline, can I still join The Hoya?

 Columnists contribute to The Hoya on a periodic basis by submitting pieces that follow a predetermined theme, but are not considered staff members of The Hoya.
 Each semester, The Hoya also opens applications for entry-level staff positions in each of its sections and departments.
 Entry-level staffers contribute to The Hoya on a regular basis by completing assignments from their editors/directors.
 As full staffers, they are also eligible for promotions, provided training, given the opportunity to attend professional development workshops and invited to participate in The Hoya’s social activities.
 Columnist applications and regular staff applications have different due dates, so please read applications closely.

 Do I need to send in a resume with my application?